nebulastream/nebulastream/.github/PULL_REQUEST_TEMPLATE.md

 - *Added integration tests for end-to-end deployment with large payloads (100MB)*
 - *Extended integration test for recovery after master failure*
 - *Added test that validates that TaskInfo is transferred only once across recoveries*
-- *Manually verified the change by running a 4 node cluser with 2 Coordinators and 4 NodeEngines, a stateful streaming program, and killing one Coordinators and two NodeEngines during the execution, verifying that recovery happens correctly.*

-## Does this pull request potentially affect one of the following parts/components:
+## What components does this pull request potentially affect?
-*(remove inapplicable items.
-Feel free to state if you are unsure about potential impact.)*
+*(for example:)*
 - Dependencies (does it add or upgrade a dependency)
-- Deployment of the NodeEngine (e.g. its configuration)
-- Deployment of the Coordinator (e.g. its configuration)
+- ExecutionEngine
+- QueryCompiler
-- The query manager
+- QueryManager
-- The runtime per-record code paths (performance sensitive)
-- The network stack
+- RestAPI

 ## Documentation
-- The change is reflected in the documentation.
+- The change is reflected in the necessary documentation, e.g., design document, in-code documentation.
 - All necessary methods (no getter, setter, or constructor) have a documentation.

 ## Issue Closed by this pull request: